OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-tasks/creating-installer.md

 ### ![Windows](../images/windows-32.png) Creating Installer for Windows ###

-The installer for Windows packages the development files without modification and is primarily targeted to full QGIS distribution.
+The installer for Windows packages the development files without modification and is primarily targeted to the full QGIS distribution (`gp` rather than `gptest`).

 1. Do development within PyCharm as normal.
 2. Periodically, test within a Python Virtual environment.
 Run `build-util/2-create-gp-venv.bat` to create a Python virtual environment.
 	1. This creates a virtual environment from the development files, for example:
-		1. `build-util/venv-tmp/gptest-1.1.0-win-venv` contains the virtual environment for GeoProcessor for Windows.
+		1. `build-util/venv-tmp/gp-1.1.0-win-venv` contains the virtual environment for GeoProcessor for Windows.
 		2. `build-util/venv-tmp/gp-1.1.0-win-venv.zip` can be unzipped in a Windows environment.
 		3. Currently the virtual environment only provides a folder structure for `Lib\site-packages` and